aldomann/gnome-shell-adwaita-roboto/README.md

 # GNOME Shell Adwaita Roboto Theme
 GNOME Shell default theme using Roboto instead of Cantarell.
+The theme works on GNOME Shell 3.24 (older versions are not supported and probably won't work as intended).

 | Screenshot | GNOME Shell Theme |
 |------------|-------------------|